alimbeko/alimbeko.github.io/_posts/2015-02-27-weekly-meeting-minutes.md

  *10 Minutes: Professor's feedback regarding student's current progress.*

 When using Game Theory approach, the notion of digital publishing has to be emphasized.
 Thus, interactions between agents have to consider the social contracts with different payout tables and see how each contract affects the following states.
-Then the process can be iterated and in the sense we will design a computer language.
+Then the process can be iterated and in the sense we are designning a model of computation.
+In many cases, a model of computation can be best embodied by a computable language.

 [Mathematica](http://demonstrations.wolfram.com/search.html?query=game%20theory) is a good platform for designing the game model.
 It can provide dynamic graphical figures that can be used effectively for presentation.
 The experiments need to be conducted to test the model.
 The possible experiments can be done within GMS and IGS courses this semester at Tsinghua.